unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 MapX ownership
 ^^^^^^^^^^^^^^

-All intellectual property rights for the MapX platform, including its design, functionality, and content, belong to UNEP/GRID-Geneva and its licensors unless explicitly stated otherwise.
+All intellectual property rights for the MapX platform, including its design, functionality, and content, belong to GRID-Geneva and its licensors unless explicitly stated otherwise.

 Data ownership and access
 ^^^^^^^^^^^^^^^^^^^^^^^^^